Bachelor of Arts in Hispanic Studies

 Be prepared for your future

-Thanks to the versitility of the major and the growing need from employers to provide bilingual job candidates, our Hispanic Studies students thrive after graduation.
+Thanks to the program’s versatility and the growing need from employers to provide bilingual job candidates, our Hispanic Studies majors thrive after graduation.
 The major prepares students for graduate school as well as careers in a variety of industries, including communications, business, social services, education, healthcare, and government.
 Whether you're a translator at a government agency or an elementary school teacher, you'll be able to put your Hispanic Studies skills to good use.

-Here's how some of our alumni are using their degrees:
+Here's how some of our Hispanic Studies alumni are using their degrees:

 - Alejandra Gomez '14 MSEd '16, special education teacher at the Spackenkill Union School District